ismael-2306347/ProyectoArquiII/services/rooms-api/README.md

 # Rooms API

-A microservice for managing hotel rooms using MongoDB and Go with Gin framework.
+A microservice for managing hotel rooms using MySQL and Go with Gin framework and GORM.

 ## Features